burhanmt/property/Readme.md

 ```

 If you look at the code that is above, It returns an object like: `return this;`, allowing the calls to be chained together in a single statement without requiring variables to store the intermediate results.
-Other methods also return the object in "WindTurbine.php" class.
+Other methods also return the object in "MySqlCredentialBuilder.php" class.
 So When I use it, it looks like a chain, like that:

 controller/WindTurbinePageController.php